 - Learn financial skills for the future

-What are my responsibilities in a consumer proposal?
+What are my responsibilities when I file a consumer proposal?

 You must provide the Licensed Insolvency Trustee with your complete financial picture, which includes: